 Preventing violent extremism and countering terrorism

-UN Women’s approach to countering terrorism and preventing violent extremism is conceived and developed within the framework of the women, peace and security agenda (UNSCR 1325 and UNSCR 2242), and the UN Priority Agenda on Preventing and Sustaining Peace.
+UN Women’s approach to countering terrorism and preventing violent extremism is conceived within the framework of the women, peace and security agenda (UNSCR 1325 and UNSCR 2242), Agenda 2030, and the UN Priority Agenda on Preventing and Sustaining Peace.
 UN Women’s Strategic Plan 2022–2025 outlines its contribution to the prevention of violent extremism.
 UN Women is also an integral part of the UN Global Counter-Terrorism Compact led by the UN Office of Counter-Terrorism, where it chairs the working group on gender-sensitive approaches.